Tutorial: Connect to a MySQL Database from Java JBoss EAP App Service with passwordless connection

 --output tsv)

-After creating the user-assigned identity, ask your Global Administrator or Privileged Role Administrator to grant the following permissions for this identity: User.Read.All, GroupMember.Read.All, and Application.Read.ALL.
+3. Ask your Global Administrator or Privileged Role Administrator to grant the following permissions to the new user-assigned identity: User.Read.All, GroupMember.Read.All, and Application.Read.ALL.
 For more information, see the Permissions section of Active Directory authentication.

 az webapp connection create mysql-flexible \